Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Uniform-in-time convergence of the social optimization problem

-We now present the convergence result comparing the optimal pair for \textbf{Problem (SO-N)$^T$} with that for \textbf{Problem (MFC)$^T$}.
+We now establish a convergence result comparing the optimal pair for \textbf{Problem (SO-N)$^T$} with that for \textbf{Problem (MFC)$^T$}.
 To proceed, we impose the following assumption on the initial state of each agent.